lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

-## Are there winning tickets in other domains?

 ### Playing the lottery with rewards and multiple languages: lottery tickets in RL and NLP[^lth-nlp]

-Is the lottery ticket phenomenon an artefact of supervised image classification with feed-forward conv nets or does it generalize to other domains?
+Is the lottery ticket phenomenon an artefact of supervised image classification with feed-forward convolutional nets nets or does it generalize to other domains?
 The results show that, both in RL and NLP, winning tickets outperform random tickets.

-## More pruning techniques

-### Learning Sparse Networks Using Targeted Dropout[^tgt-drop]

-* standard training does not necessarily enfcourage nets to be amenable to pruning
-* introduces targeted dropout
-* idea: dropout itself enforces sparsity tolerance during training.
-Target presumably unimportant units with dropout.

-## Outlook
+#### Pruning and dropout

+Dropout is a well-known regularization method that encourages sparsity tolerance during training by setting a random fraction of weights or hidden units to zero.
+However, when pruning is applied after training, the fraction of pruned weights depend on a heuristic such as the magnitude of the weights.
+Gomez et al [^tgt-drop] pursue the idea of improving the interaction of dropout and pruning.
+The idea is that dropout could be targeted to units, which are likely to be pruned, i.e., those with low magnitude.
+In their paper[^tgt-drop], the authors analyze not only the standard unit-dropout but also weight-dropout (aka DropConnect), which is even closer to the employed pruning techniques.

+#### L1 and L2 Norm

+An L1 penalty on the weights of a neural network encourages sparse weights.
+Counterintuitively, it was shown that an L2 penalty leads to neural nets that are more amenable to pruning than nets with an L1 penalty.

+#### Identifying winning tickets early

+To benefit from winning tickets at training time, it is not enough to know that a winning ticket exists.
-* The holy grail is how to identify winning tickets early in the training process.
+The holy grail is how to identify winning tickets early in the training process.
+Dettmers and Zettlemoyer[^fromscratch] do propose such an approach already.

+## tl;dr

+* Under the lottery ticket hypothesis, neural nets contain sub-networks, whose initialization and structure yields to better results than the original network.
+* Highly over-parametrized nets generalize better, which might be explained by exponentially more possible sub-networks to form winning tickets.
+* The LTH merely claims that such sub-networks exist.
+To benefit from this knowledge, one needs to find the winning tickets already during training.

 ## References